alem0lars/middleman-vcard/README.md

 ## Description

-A Middleman extension to generate VCards and provide useful helpers to work with.
+A Middleman extension to generate VCards and useful helpers to work with.

 ## Usage